PVBLIC-F/open-webui-main/kb-sync-overview.md

 **`backend/open_webui/sync/worker.py`**
 - **Purpose**: Main sync worker that runs continuously in the background
 - **Key Functions**:
-  - `sync_worker()`: Main worker loop that runs every 60 seconds
+  - `sync_worker()`: Main worker loop that runs every x seconds defined by CLOUD_SYNC_INTERVAL variable
-  - Discovers users with Google Drive tokens
+  - Discovers users with Google Drive tokens and stores refresh so user only has to auth once.
   - Triggers sync operations for each provider
   - Handles worker-level error recovery
 - **Dependencies**: CloudTokens model, sync providers